 If a line out the front door and down the street tells you anything, you might want to add Feast BBQ to your list.
 The first time we drove past Feast BBQ, we were on our way out of town and onto the Bourbon Trail.
 We saw the line and added Feast BBQ onto our list of Louisville restaurants to try.
 Tim and I went back to Feast BBQ on a Sunday only to learn that they are closed on Sundays.
 We were so disappointed!

-Best Eats in Louisville on Google Maps
+Best Restaurants in Louisville on a Map

 This concludes our food tour of Louisville.
 Happy eating!
-If you go to Feast BBQ, let us know how it is!

 LOUISVILLE: Plan your visit to Louisville with our guide to the Best Things to Do in Louisville.

 KENTUCKY BOURBON TRAIL: Pick out which distilleries to visit in our article Best Distilleries on the Kentucky Bourbon Trail.
 For information on how to plan your visit, don’t miss our Guide to the Kentucky Bourbon Trail and Kentucky Bourbon Trail Itinerary.

 NASHVILLE: For recommendations on what to do in Nashville, check out our articles Best Things to Do in Nashville and Best Eats in Nashville.
 And for full details on Bluebird Cafe, read our article How to Visit Bluebird Cafe.